A-3929

 New Jersey Assembly No. 3929 — An Act concerning biometric surveillance systems and supplementing P.L.1960, c.39 (C.56:8-1 et seq.)

-Prohibits business entities from using biometric surveillance systems (facial recognition or other remote biometric recognition) on consumers at their physical premises unless they provide clear and conspicuous notice and the system is used for a lawful purpose.
-When biometric surveillance data is used to deny a consumer access to or remove them from premises, a detailed explanation of the criteria and determination must be provided.
-Prohibits business entities from selling, leasing, trading, sharing, or otherwise profiting from biometric surveillance data obtained from consumers.
-Violations are unlawful practices under the New Jersey Consumer Fraud Act, enforceable by the Attorney General and through private action, with penalties up to $10,000 for a first offense and $20,000 for subsequent offenses, plus treble damages for injured parties.
-A 30-day cure period applies to first violations.
+Prohibits business entities from using biometric surveillance systems on consumers at their physical premises unless the business provides clear and conspicuous notice and uses the system for a lawful purpose.
+When biometric surveillance data is used to deny a consumer access to or remove a consumer from premises, the business must provide a detailed explanation of its actions and criteria.
+Separately prohibits the sale, lease, trade, sharing of, or profiting from biometric surveillance information obtained from consumers.
+Violations are unlawful practices under the New Jersey Consumer Fraud Act, enforceable by the Attorney General with a 30-day cure period for first violations.
+The bill would take effect on the first day of the sixth month following enactment.

 Summary

-Prohibits business entities from using biometric surveillance systems (facial recognition or other remote biometric recognition) on consumers at their physical premises unless they provide clear and conspicuous notice and the system is used for a lawful purpose.
-When biometric surveillance data is used to deny a consumer access to or remove them from premises, a detailed explanation of the criteria and determination must be provided.
-Prohibits business entities from selling, leasing, trading, sharing, or otherwise profiting from biometric surveillance data obtained from consumers.
-Violations are unlawful practices under the New Jersey Consumer Fraud Act, enforceable by the Attorney General and through private action, with penalties up to $10,000 for a first offense and $20,000 for subsequent offenses, plus treble damages for injured parties.
-A 30-day cure period applies to first violations.
+Prohibits business entities from using biometric surveillance systems on consumers at their physical premises unless the business provides clear and conspicuous notice and uses the system for a lawful purpose.
+When biometric surveillance data is used to deny a consumer access to or remove a consumer from premises, the business must provide a detailed explanation of its actions and criteria.
+Separately prohibits the sale, lease, trade, sharing of, or profiting from biometric surveillance information obtained from consumers.
+Violations are unlawful practices under the New Jersey Consumer Fraud Act, enforceable by the Attorney General with a 30-day cure period for first violations.
+The bill would take effect on the first day of the sixth month following enactment.

 Enforcement & Penalties